platformsh/template-builder/templates/drupal8multi/files/README.md

 * Every subsite is a subdomain off of a common domain.
 See `routes.yaml`.
 The domain prefix is the "subsite ID".
 * Every subsite has its own database and endpoint on a single MariaDB service instance.
 The endpoint name is the same as the subsite ID.
 * The `sites/sites.php` file includes code to build a `$sites` lookup list to map any incoming request, regardless of branch, to a settings directory named for the subsite ID.
-It consists of two parts: The first block filters the routes list from the environment to just those that are relevant (that is, it excludes redirect routes or routes that point to a different application container).
-The second parses those routes into a domain name -> directory list, where the directory is the site ID.
-You will also most never want to modify the first part.
-The second part you may want to modify if you are not using a subdomain model.
+It iterates over all routes that point to the Drupal application and parses those routes into a domain name -> directory list, where the directory is the site ID.
+If you are not using a subdomain based multi-site you will likely need to modify the body of the `foreach()` loop.
 * The `.platform.app.yaml` file is essentially the same as for a single-site Drupal installation, but its relationships include every defined MariaDB endpoint.
 The relationship is also named for the subsite ID.
 * Every subsite ID's `settings.php` file is identical, and largely similar to the standard Platform.sh `settings.php` file.
 You may customize it if needed.
 In particular, the `$platformsh_enable_redis` variable should be toggled to `true` for each site only after the install process is completed for that site, as Drupal cannot install with the redis module active.
 * The `settings.php` files also include a shared `sites/settings.platformsh.php` file.
 It is largely the same as in a single-site configuration but has been modified to leverage the subsite ID for: